VladSaioc/asplos-artifact-2025/README.md

 This artifact supports the claims in the paper about the microbenchmark evaluation.
 It does not support the claims about the example service and large enterprise code base test suites, as those are proprietary.

 In order the supported claims are:
-* Demonstrating the efficacy of Golf in the detecting the partial deadlocks in the microbenchmark suite.
+* **RQ1 (*a*)**: Demonstrating the efficacy of Golf in the detecting the partial deadlocks in the microbenchmark suite.
-* Demonstrating that the runtime overhead is not signficantly larger than the baseline, and may even outperform the baseline GC for buggy examples.
+* **RQ2**: Demonstrating that the runtime overhead is not signficantly larger than the baseline, and may even outperform the baseline GC for buggy examples.

+The arifact does *not* support **RQ1 (*b*)** and **(*c*)**.

 ## Requirements

 ### Hardware

-Recommended specifications: 8 cores, 32 GB RAM, 20 GB disk space, x86-64 architectures are recommended.
-Apple silicon machines use the ARM architecture and may run the Docker benchmark with some caveats (described below).
+Recommended specifications: 10 cores, 32 GB RAM, 20 GB disk space. x86-64 architectures are recommended; Apple Silicon machines use the ARM architecture and may run the Docker benchmark with some caveats (described below).

 ### Software

 Recommended OS is Linux.
-Docker must be installed, and the Docker daemon in a running state.
+Docker must be installed, and the Docker daemon must run in the background.
 Recommended Docker version is 26.1.4.

 ##### MacOS on Apple silicon machines

 Running the benchmark on Apple silicon (M1/M2/M3) machines with MacOS, has additional prerequisites because of the underlying ARM architecture.
-Some dependencies are only available for x86-64, so the following steps are recommended before attempting to build and run the Docker image:
+The following steps are recommended before attempting to build and run the Docker image:

 1. Install Colima: